khrome83/khrome.dev/www/posts/show-multiple-background-with-custom-decorators-in-storybook.md

 </template>
 ```

-The template section is fairly simple and standard Vue.
+The template section is relatively standard and straightforward Vue.
 We are creating a span that contains the text passed to the default slot.
 The interface accepts a size and a color pallet.
-The default is assumed to be normal size and primary color pallet.
+The default is assumed to be standard size and primary color pallet.

 ```vue
 <script lang="ts">